Deb-rah/alx-system_engineering-devops/README.md

-This repository is for systems
+This repo is for systems